repGitDori/ImageQualityAnalyze/INTERFACE_GUIDE.md

 ## 🎯 Which Interface to Choose?

+### Use **Desktop Interface** (MAIN) if you:
+- 🏢 Want the complete professional experience
+- 🏢 Need all features accessible at once
+- 🏢 Work with image analysis regularly
+- 🏢 Want to create custom quality standards
+- 🏢 Need batch processing capabilities
+- 🏢 Prefer advanced control over all options

-### Choose **Tabbed Interface** if you:
+### Try **Tabbed Interface** if you:
 - ⭐ Want a clean, organized workflow
 - ⭐ Like having all options visible in logical tabs
 - ⭐ Prefer modern tabbed application design
 - ⭐ Want image preview before analysis
 - ⭐ Need flexibility to switch between steps

-### Choose **Wizard Interface** if you:
+### Try **Wizard Interface** if you:
 - 🧙 Are new to image quality analysis
 - 🧙 Want step-by-step guidance with validation
 - 🧙 Prefer linear workflow with progress tracking
 - 🧙 Like detailed instructions at each step
 - 🧙 Want to prevent skipping important steps

-### Choose **Professional Interface** if you:
-- 🏢 Need all features accessible at once
-- 🏢 Work with image analysis regularly
-- 🏢 Want to create custom quality standards
-- 🏢 Need batch processing capabilities
-- 🏢 Prefer advanced control over all options

 ---

 ## 📞 Support

-Both interfaces provide the same powerful analysis engine with professional-grade accuracy.
+All interfaces provide the same powerful analysis engine with professional-grade accuracy.
 Choose based on your workflow preferences and experience level.

 **Happy analyzing!** 🎉